 A conclusion reached by many in the HFS Research and beyond is that process intelligence is hugely important for effective enterprise businesses to maintain competitiveness, while laggards in investments into process intelligence may see themselves falling increasingly behind in value creation.

-While there are many different ways process intelligence can be implemented they mostly follow an extract-transform-load (ETL) flow familiar from business intelligence solutions where raw process data is organized automatically for advanced data analysis.
+While there are many different ways process intelligence can be implemented, ranging from automated process discovery tools to self-built process analytics.
+They mostly follow an extract-transform-load (ETL) flow familiar to business intelligence solutions where raw process data is organized automatically for advanced data analysis.

 - Extract - data is collected from enterprise resource systems or from employees completing tasks on workstations.